pvtl/voyager-frontend/README.md

 ## Search

 #### Generating Indices
 This module contains a scheduled job to regenerate indices which will run automatically once you setup jobs for Laravel.
-If you need to test and re-generate search indices you can manually run the command `php artisan search-indices:generate`.
+If you need to test and re-generate search indices you can manually run the command `php artisan voyager-frontend:generate-search-indices`.

 #### Configuring Search (Using Laravel Scout)
 By default this module includes "searching" the "Pages" and "Posts" Models out-of-the-box once you have defined the following variable in your `.env` file - [check out the Laravel Scout documentation](https://laravel.com/docs/5.5/scout):